Zimmer's conjecture for non-uniform lattices: escape of mass and growth of cocycles: Reduction to and outline of proof of main result. Theorem

 By \cref{QIBddGenByRank1}, to show \cref{mainthm} it is enough to show the restriction of $\alpha$ to $\Gamma\!_H\subset \Gamma$ has uniform subexponential growth of derivatives for any standard $\Q$-rank-1 subgroup $H\subset G$.
 We recall that $H\subset G$ is a subgroup defined over $\Q$ and that $\Gamma\!_H = H\cap \Gamma$ is a lattice in $H$.

 Having established \cref{UnipSubgrp,prop:cuspgroup,SubexpInCusps}, \cref{SubexpForRank1Subgroups} is devoted to the following. \begin{repproposition}{thm:mainQR1} \Qrkone \end{repproposition}

-The proof of \cref{thm:mainQR1} contains the main new ingredients of the paper which have no analogue in \cite{BFH-SLnZ}; in some sense, the proof of \cref{thm:mainQR1} is closer to the arguments of \cite{BFH}.
+The proof of \cref{thm:mainQR1} contains the main new ingredients of the paper which have no analogue in \cite{BFH-SLnZ}.
 This is especially true in the case that $\Gamma$ is $\Q$-rank 1.
 When $\Gamma$ has $\Q$-rank 1, we have that $G=H$ is the only standard $\Q$-rank-1 subgroup; in particular, we cannot find a subgroup of $G$ of the form $H\ltimes N$ where $H$ is a standard $\Q$-rank-1 subgroup and $N$ is a (non-trivial) horospherical subgroup of $G$.
 Having a horospherical subgroup $N$ normalized by $H$ was a key ingredient used to establish subexponential growth for the restriction to the canonical copies of $\Sl(2,\Z)$ in $\Gamma= \Sl(m,\Z)$ in \cite{BFH-SLnZ}.
-When $\Gamma$ has $\Q$-rank at least 2, we outline a proof of \cref{thm:mainQR1} in \cref{AlternateHighRank} that is much closer to the argument from \cite{BFH-SLnZ}.
+For the sake of completeness, when $\Gamma$ has $\Q$-rank at least 2, we outline a proof of \cref{thm:mainQR1} in \cref{AlternateHighRank} that is somewhat closer to the argument from \cite{BFH-SLnZ}.

 \cref{SubexpForRank1Subgroups} provides a uniform argument when $\Gamma$ is $\Q$-rank-1 or has higher-$\Q$-rank.
 Fix a $\Q$-rank-1 subgroup $H\subset G$.
 When $\Gamma$ has higher $\Q$-rank we also find a horospherical subgroup $N$ normalized by $H$; if $\Gamma$ has $\Q$-rank 1, we take $N= \{\1\}$.
 We study growth of the fiberwise derivative cocycle for the induced $H$-action on the bundle $X_{HN}:= (HN\times M)/\Gamma_{HN}$.
 We fix a 1-parameter ($\R$-split) subgroup $\{a^t\}$ in $H$ and consider orbit segments of that start and end in some fixed ``thick'' compact part of $X_{HN}$.
 Using \cref{prop:cuspgroup} and \cref{UnipSubgrp}, a sequence of empirical measures supported on such orbits and limiting to the maximal growth rate of the fiberwise derivative cocycle (for this 1-parameter subgroup) will, in fact, produce a uniformly tight sequence of measures (see \cref{lem:maxpathstight}).
 Passing to a limit, we obtain an $a^t$-invariant Borel probability measure $\mu$ on $X_{HN}$.
 While we are able to avoid escape of mass, we are not able to rule out ``escape of Lyapunov exponent.''
 Specifically, the fiberwise derivative cocycle is not bounded and there is no reason the fiberwise derivative cocycle is $\log$-$L^1$ for the limiting measures $\mu$.
 Furthermore, even if fiberwise derivative cocycle happens to be $\log$-$L^1$ for the limiting measures $\mu$ and the empirical measures see exponential growth of the cocycle, we need not have any semi-continuity properties of the top exponent.